Key Points of How to Deal with a Fearful Dog:

 Gradual Desensitization and Counter-Conditioning

-Desensitization and counter-conditioning are two essential techniques used to help dogs overcome specific fears.
+Desensitization and counter-conditioning are two essential techniques for helping dogs overcome specific fears.
 These methods involve changing your dog’s emotional response to a fear trigger through gradual exposure and positive associations.

 Training Step Description Why It Works